Odiambo/odipie/docker-setup.md

 - `PYTHONDONTWRITEBYTECODE=1`: Prevents `.pyc` files for a cleaner container.
 - `PYTHONUNBUFFERED=1`: Ensures real-time logging to stdout/stderr.
-- You can later swap Flask’s development server with Gunicorn for production.
+- You can later swap Flask’s development server with your choice for production.
+- Entry points, security, and project buildouts are still under works.

 ---